RaphaelHartmann/WienR/README.md

 # Usage
-Since there is already a package that proviides the PDF and CDF for the Wiener drift diffusion model we decided not to follow the convention for PDFs (`dnorm`, `dunif`, etc.) and CDFs (`pnorm`, `punif`, etc.).
+Since there is already a package that proviides the PDF and CDF for the Wiener diffusion model we decided not to follow the convention for PDFs (`dnorm`, `dunif`, etc.) and CDFs (`pnorm`, `punif`, etc.).
 Instead the PDF is called by `WienerPDF` and the CDF with `WienerCDF`.
 The derivative functions are named with a leading `dt`, `da`, `dv`, or `dw` indicating the partial derivative with respect to the first-passage time, the upper barrier, the drift rate, or the relative starting point, respectively.
 E.g. `daWienerPDF` is the function for the derivative of the PDF with respect to the upper barrier.
 The gradient functions are named with a leading `grad`.

 There are five main arguments, all vectorized: